More at rubyonrails.org:

 end

-If instead you want to route /admin/articles to ArticlesController (without the Admin:: module prefix), you can specify the path with a scope block:
+Alternatively, you can also route /admin/articles to ArticlesController (without the Admin:: module prefix).
+You can specify the path with a scope block:

 end